Welcome to Part 2 of our HTTPS blog series:

 GETTING A SSL CERTIFICATE FOR YOUR WEBSITE

-As you know from part one of our HTTPS blog series (if you missed it you can find it here) Google are making a big push towards online security and are penalising any website that isn’t HTTPS.
+As you know from part one of our HTTPS blog series (if you missed it you could find it here) Google is making a big push toward online security and are penalising any website that isn’t HTTPS.

 So what do you do if your website is HTTP?
 You need to get an SSL certificate for your site that turns it from HTTP to HTTPS.